 - Working knowledge of the operation of Sally port controls, cell locks, and control panels commonly used in a secure facility.

-- Working knowledge of first-aid and CPR principles and skill in training others in their application.
+- Working knowledge of first-aid and cardiopulmonary resuscitation (CPR) principles and skill in training others in their application.

 - Skill in interviewing and interrogation methods and techniques.